 User interface

-The CADMATIC P&ID application window consists of the following main elements.
+The CADMATIC P&ID application window includes the following main elements.

-4. Ribbon toolbar; consists of tabs with tools arranged into groups.
+4. Ribbon toolbar, consisting of tabs with command buttons (some including a drop-down menu) arranged into tool groups.

-7. Status bar, shows information fields on the left and tools on the right.
+6. Status bar, displaying information fields on the left and in the middle and command buttons on the right.

 Quick access toolbar